dimitrismistriotis/dimitrismistriotis.github.io/_posts/2026-06-29-decluttering-method.md

 Allow a few examples: a cousin of mine moved out of London a couple of years ago and left us her TV set which had an embedded DVD player.
 This because we had some kid's DVDs.
 Now 7/8 years later, nobody was watched a DVD for the last 5 years, and if she ever visits - improbable - I doubt that a part of her will say to us *where is that TV set?* or even that she remembers the fact to be honest.
 With that in mind 5 years late, that TV set is on the area where we put stuff for the local recycling facility.
 This would have happened years ago (!) but there was another item I had not thrown away up front covering it.
 If you ever had experiences like this, keep reading.

 Another example: Yesterday I wanted to find an email on which I had to act on.
 I had to scroll down to pass on some updates on Job postings with companies hiring.
 Now I really do not see myself looking for a position soonish, unless my manager finds out I am typing these lines while I wait for the test suite to pass, which means that that update should not be there, either for me to read it or to re-read it while scrolling.
 Why was it there?
 Because last time I was looking for positions, I let it be "just in case something goes wrong", which almost never happens.
-To summarize, I am spending time reading and deleting emails because my former self became unemployed.
+To summarize, I am spending time reading and deleting emails because my former self became briefly unemployed.
 On top, some recruiters are paying, pennies though but it adds up, to reach me while I will not respond to them.

 ## Digital Space